reactivego/csg/README.md

+# csg

-# Constructive solid geometry on meshes using BSP trees in Go
+Constructive solid geometry on meshes using BSP trees in Go